Sugar Skull Tattoos

 But before getting that colorful design, it is essential that you understand what the skulls stand for, and why they exist.

-Not only will this deepen your understanding of the art, it will make it so that when someone has questions about your tattoo- you’ll be able to have a cool conversation with them!
+Not only will this deepen your understanding of the art, but it will also make it so that when someone has questions about your tattoo- you’ll be able to have a cool conversation with them!

 Where do Sugar Skulls Come From?